vigimite/aqueducts/ARCHITECTURE.md

 The source is registered within the `SessionContext` as a table that can be referenced using the source's configured name.
 A prerequisite here is that the necessary features for the underlying object stores are enabled.
 This can be provided by an external `SessionContext` passed into the `run_pipeline` function or by registering the correct handlers for deltalake.

-#### EXPERIMENTAL ODBC support
+#### ODBC support

-As an experimental feature, it is possible to query various databases using ODBC.
+It is possible to query various databases using ODBC.
 This is enabled through [arrow-odbc](https://crates.io/crates/arrow-odbc).
 Besides enabling the `odbc` feature flag in your `Cargo.toml` there are some other prerequisites for the executing system:

 - `unixodbc` on unix based systems